Synchronization-induced violation of thermodynamic uncertainty relations: General setting

-All quantities undergo fluctuations, and the latter, once averaged over the period of the drives, can be written as~\cite{cangemi_prr, razzoli_epjst} \be D_{O} \equiv \int_{0}^{{\cal T}}\ \frac{\d t}{{\cal T}}\int_0^{+\infty}\d\tau {\rm Tr}[\{O(t), O(t-\tau)\}\rho(t_0)]~, \ee for a generic operator $O(t)$ (such as power or heat current), and where $\{\cdot,\cdot\}$ is the anticommutator.
+\be D_{O} \equiv \int_{0}^{{\cal T}}\ \frac{\d t}{{\cal T}}\int_0^{+\infty}\d\tau {\rm Tr}[\{O(t), O(t-\tau)\}\rho(t_0)]~, \ee for a generic operator $O(t)$, and where $\{\cdot,\cdot\}$ is the anticommutator.
+Notice that here the operators evolve in the Heisenberg picture with respect to the total Hamiltonian and are at two different times.
 Fluctuations, together with entropy production rate $\dot{S}$, are key figures of merit for thermal machines, which one often tries to minimize while having, e.g., finite power for a heat engine, in order to improve performance and stability of the thermal machine.
-In particular, the impact of fluctuations on thermal machine performance can be assessed by TURs~\cite{cangemi_prr, barato, horowitz17, brandner18,Ptaszynski2018, agarwalla,Liu2019}.
+In particular, the impact of fluctuations on thermal machine performance can be assessed by standard TURs~\cite{cangemi_prr, barato, horowitz17, brandner18,Ptaszynski2018, agarwalla,Liu2019}.
 The latter combine energy flows, their fluctuations, and the entropy production rate in a dimensionless quantity expressing the trade-off between the way the system fluctuates versus the quality (in terms of magnitude and degree of dissipation) of the energy flow.
 This trade-off parameter for a generic operator is given by

-and the associated TUR reads $Q_O\geq 2$.
+and the standard TUR reads $Q_O\geq 2$.
 Therefore, any mechanism leading to a violation of the TUR results in $Q_{O}<2$.
 Among all the possible mechanisms for TUR violation we consider the breaking of TRS~\cite{brandner18, cangemi_prr}, which in our model is guaranteed by the presence of two independent drives with a finite phase shift $\phi \neq 0$.
 Notice that breaking of TRS is a necessary but not sufficient condition for TUR violation.
 Indeed, in the present setup it is possible to prove that the TUR for the total power $P$ is never violated, $Q_P \geq 2$ always, regardless of the value of $\phi$ and of the considered spectral densities (see Appendices \ref{app:der_pa_dpa} and \ref{app:QP_geq_2} for a proof of this result).
 However, as we will show below, this is not the case for the properties of subsystems $l=A,B$, and TUR violation can be achieved by looking at $Q_{P_l}$ associated to the subsystem power.

-\subsection{Synchronization}
+\section{Synchronization}